telerik/xamarin-forms-docs/controls/richtexteditor/working-with-images/richtexteditor-images-overview.md

 ## Permissions if adding images from gallery

 >important If you want to work with images from the device gallery, then you have to grant permissions.
+Check below for more details about the needed permissions per platform.

 Add images using the predefined toolbar item - `AddImageToolbarItem`.
-When tapping on it the `PickImage` event is raised.
-You need to implement your logic for picking images from the gallery insdie the PickImage event handler:
+When tapping on it the `PickImage` event is fired.
+You need to implement your logic for picking images from the gallery inside the PickImage event handler:

 The RichTextEditor definition in XAML and the Toolbar definition: